Meads Cup

 The Meads Cup is a rugby union trophy named after King Country and All Blacks player Colin Meads.
 It is contested during the Heartland Championship.
 It was first awarded in 2006, when the Heartland Championship format was introduced.

 Competition

 Regular season

 At present, all 12 Heartland Championship teams play 8 games over 8 weeks before the finals.
 Once finished, the top 4 advance to the Meads Cup finals.
-The teams ranked 5-8 play for the Lochore Cup.
+The teams ranked 5–8 play for the Lochore Cup.
 Previously, a pool system was used between 2006 and 2010.

 Finals

 The Meads Cup winner is determined in four-team single-elimination tournament.
-The semi-final matchups are seeded 1-4 and 2–3, with the higher seed receiving home field advantage.
+The semi-final matchups are seeded 1–4 and 2–3, with the higher seed receiving home field advantage.
 The highest remaining seed hosts the Meads Cup final.

 Winners

+In 2020 no competition was held due to COVID-19.